-Juridical freedom and, hence, negative liberty is an important aspect for freedom, but it does not exhaust freedom.
+Juridical freedom and, hence, negative liberty are important aspects of freedom, but they do not exhaust freedom.
 This can be seen in Green's contributions to liberalism.
-Green's perfectionist liberalism was influential in the formation of a New Liberalism in late 19th century Britain.22 Green is a liberal, because he is committed to a largely secular state, democratic political institutions in which the franchise is widespread, private property rights, market economies, equal opportunity, and a variety of personal and civic liberties.
-The Old Liberalism that dominated British politics in the first half of the 19th century prized negative liberty.
+Green's perfectionist liberalism was influential in the formation of a New Liberalism in late nineteenth-century Britain.23 Green is a liberal because he is committed to a largely secular state, democratic political institutions in which the franchise is widespread, private property rights, market economies, equal opportunity, and a variety of personal and civic liberties.
+The Old Liberalism that dominated British politics in the first half of the nineteenth century prized negative liberty.
 It sought to undo state restrictions on liberties and opportunities and was expressed in the repeal of the Corn Laws, opposition to religious persecution, and several electoral reforms that extended the scope of the franchise to include the rural and urban poor.
-By contrast, the New Liberalism that developed in the second half of the 19th century claimed that the defense of liberty and opportunity had to be supplemented by social and economic reforms in labor, health, and education to address the effects of social and economic inequality.23 Green was viewed by many as an important intellectual source for the New Liberals.
-He supported (1) regulation of labor contracts to limit workplace hours and factory conditions (Works, II.515; III.365-69, 373), (2) measures to provide greater opportunities for agricultural workers to own land (Works, II.515, 532-34; III.377-82), (3) public health and safety regulations (Works, II.515; III.373-74), (4) education reforms, improving access to elementary, secondary, and higher education, regardless of socioeconomic status (Works, II.515; III.369, 387-476; V.285-86, 326-28), and (5) the improvement of educational and economic opportunities for women (PE §267; Works, V.326-28).
+By contrast, the New Liberalism that developed in the second half of the nineteenth century claimed that the defense of liberty and opportunity had to be supplemented by social and economic reforms in labor, health, and education to address the effects of social and economic inequality.24 Green was viewed by many as an important intellectual source for the New Liberals.
+He supported (1) regulation of labor contracts to limit workplace hours and factory conditions (Works, II.515; III.365-69, 373); (2) measures to provide greater opportunities for agricultural workers to own land (II.515, 532-34; III.377-82); (3) public health and safety regulations (II.515; III.373-74); (4) education reforms, improving access to elementary, secondary, and higher education, regardless of socioeconomic status (II.515; III.369, 387-476; V.285-86, 326-28); and (5) the improvement of educational and economic opportunities for women (PE §267; Works, V.326-28).
 Many of these parts of the New Liberal platform restrict negative liberty, either directly or indirectly.
-Green can and does think these liberal reforms are necessary to promote real or perfect freedom (Works, III.370-
+Green can-and does-think these liberal reforms are necessary to promote real or perfect freedom (Works, III.370-71).

 Green's liberalism is a perfectionist liberalism in which the state aims to promote the self-realization of its citizens, and this gives the state a number of positive duties in relation to its citizens.
 But the importance of juridical freedom to self-realization means that the state's positive role is restricted to enabling its citizens to perfect themselves.
-In "Liberal Legislation" Green insists "it is the business of the state, not indeed directly to promote moral goodness, for that, from the very nature of moral goodness, it cannot do, but to maintain the conditions without which a free exercise of the human faculties is impossible (Works, III.374)."
+In "Liberal Legislation," Green insists that "it is the business of the state, not indeed directly to promote moral goodness, for that, from the very nature of moral goodness, it cannot do, but to maintain the conditions without which a free exercise of the human faculties is impossible" (Works, III.374).

 Here, we might compare Green's claim with Kant's insistence in the Metaphysics of Morals (1797) on a self/other asymmetry in which we must aim at our own perfection but at the happiness, rather than the perfection, of others.
-In explaining this asymmetry, Kant writes:
+In explaining this asymmetry, Kant writes,

 So too, it is a contradiction for me to make another's perfection my end and consider myself under an obligation to promote this.
-For the perfection of another human being, as a person, consists just in this: that he himself is able to set his end in accordance with his own conception of duty; and it is self-contradictory to require that I do (make it my duty to do) something that only the other himself can do."
-(6:386)
+For the perfection of another human